gepetobio/100-days-of-code/r1-log.md

 ### R1D34
 Today I studied a bit of Functional Programming and tried to debug my VueJS app... still no luck :-(

+## R1D35
+Today I studied and did a lot of Functional Programming exercises: Functors, Monads, Curring, Partial Application, Memoization and Transducers.
+I also read some bits of [@YDKJS]((https://twitter.com/YDKJS).